 If you’ve ever loved an addict, you are no stranger to heartache and worry.
-Betrayal and bitterness may be persistent shadows in you life.
+Betrayal and bitterness may be persistent shadows in your life.
 You may wish your words had the power to break them free from addiction.
+However, have you ever thought about what not to say to a drug addict?

 1. Why can’t you just STOP doing drugs or drinking?

 There are the miracle stories of addicts simply calling it quits and never picking up again.
 And then there is the vast majority who just need help.
 It is nearly impossible to will away a disease that manipulates brain chemistry.
-Beyond that, addiction is deeply rooted in emotional trauma, anxiety and pain; such matters do not vanish because we want them to.
+Beyond that, addiction is deeply rooted in emotional trauma, anxiety, and pain; such matters do not vanish because we want them to.
 There are also daunting detox and withdrawal symptoms to contend with.
-Addicts need support, consistency and courage both physically and mentally.
+Addicts need support, consistency, and courage both physically and mentally.
+As such, asking this question is a glaring example of what not to say to a drug addict.

 2. I bet I could give up drugs or alcohol easily.